ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ## 5. Interacting with Copilot
 Now, engage with Copilot by exploring various prompts related to your data.
 Feel free to ask for code snippets, clarification, or paste the generated code into a new notebook cell.
 This is an opportunity to explore the capabilities and assistance Copilot offers for data science and engineering tasks.

+> [!TIP]
+> Please feel free to ask Copilot any questions to deepen your understanding of the dataset and enhance our workshop experience.
-> Analyze my lakehouse table named green201501 and provide insights about the data.
+> Just an example: `Analyze my lakehouse table named green201501 and provide insights about the data`.
->
-> Can you calculate the average trip distance and fare amount for each payment type?

 ![Step](../media/2/5.jpg)

 This quick demonstration aims to highlight the ease of accessing Copilot for insightful data analysis.

+> [!IMPORTANT]
+> Copilot is here to support and guide, to "co-pilot", not to control and "pilot".
+> We'll move forward with our structured activities and that documentation, allowing them to serve as our copilot instead of using Copilot directly.

 ---